Last updated: 6/12/2025

 The 17q21.31 microdeletion syndrome was discovered in 2006 by three independent research groups.
 In 2012, it was established that KANSL1 was the causative gene for KdVS.
 The syndrome is named after Dutch geneticists David A. Koolen and Bert B. A. de Vries, who helped discover the syndrome in 2006 and the KANSL1 gene in 2012.

 KdVS follows autosomal dominant inheritance.
-Dominant genetic disorders occur when only a single copy of a non-working gene is necessary to cause a particular disease.
-The non-working gene can be inherited from either parent or can be the result of a changed (mutated) gene in the affected individual.
-In people with KdVS, the mutated gene is typically a new (de novo) gene variant.
-The risk of passing the non-working gene from an affected parent to an offspring is 50% for each pregnancy.
+Dominant genetic disorders occur when only a single copy of a disease-causing gene variant is necessary to cause the disease.
+The gene variant can be inherited from either parent or can be the result of a new (de novo) changed gene in the affected individual that is not inherited.
+The risk of passing the gene variant from an affected parent to a child is 50% for each pregnancy.
 The risk is the same for males and females.

-Koolen-de Vries syndrome can be diagnosed in an individual with the typical symptoms described above and either of the following genetic abnormalities:
+Koolen-de Vries syndrome can be diagnosed in a person with the typical symptoms described above and with genetic testing that identifies either of the following genetic abnormalities:

 Treatment